WHOIGit/ifcb-data-sharer/README.md

 ## Optional "Sync Only" mode

-If you just need to sync an existing group of data files in a directory, you can run the script with the optional `-sync-only` flag before your arguments.
-This operational mode will end the program after the sync is complete:
+If you just need to upload or sync an existing group of data files in a directory, you can run the script with the optional `-sync-only` flag before your arguments.
+This operation will end the program after the sync is complete:

 ```
 ./ifcb-file-watcher -sync-only data_directory user_name “dataset name”
 ```

+## Notes on data syncing

+The data sync is a one-way sync from your IFCB device to WHOI's cloud storage.
+IF you add new files to the IFCB that are not currently present in the cloud or update existing files, then those files will be uploaded and synced.
+However, if you delete files from the IFCB device, this WILL NOT delete those files from the cloud.